smaht-dac/submitr/docs/source/usage.rst

 Once you have finished installing the ``smaht-submitr`` package (per the `Installation <installation.html>`_ section), you should have access to the ``submit-metadata-bundle`` command.
-What follows are detailed instructions for how to format your metatdata submission files, and how to actually submit (and validate) them to SMaHT Portal.
+What follows are detailed instructions for how to format your metatdata submission files, and how to actually submit (and validate) them to SMaHT Portal using this command.

 Formatting Files for Submission
 ===============================